 As in the name, it’s an Eco-paint that is environment friendly and safe for all.

-Sometimes called natural paint, this is a type of paint that has removed most, if not all of the volatile organic compounds or VOCs for short.
+Sometimes called natural paint, this is a type of smell-free paint that has removed most, if not all, of the volatile organic compounds, or VOCs for short.
+You may still smell a faint odor when the paint is first applied, but it should dissipate within a few hours.

 Although trace amounts may still exist, the danger they present is minimal compared to paints with higher amounts.